 The medications used to treat germ cell tumors are continually being evaluated.
 Talking with your child’s doctor is often the best way to learn about the medications prescribed for your child, their purpose, and their potential side effects or interactions with other medications.

 It is also important to let your doctor know if your child is taking any other prescription or over-the-counter medications or supplements.
 Herbs, supplements, and other drugs can interact with medications, causing unwanted side effects or reduced effectiveness.
 Learn more about your child's prescriptions by using searchable drug databases.

 Palliative treatments vary widely and often include medication, nutritional changes, relaxation techniques, emotional and spiritual support, and other therapies.
-Your child may also receive palliative treatments similar to those meant to get rid of the tumor, such as chemotherapy or surgery.
+Your child may also receive palliative treatments, such as chemotherapy or surgery, to improve symptoms.

-Before treatment begins, talk with your child’s doctor about the goals of each treatment in the treatment plan being recommended.
-You should also talk about the possible side effects of the specific treatment plan and palliative care options.
+Before treatment begins, talk with your child’s doctor about the goals of each treatment in the recommended treatment plan.
+You should also talk about the possible side effects of the specific treatment plan and palliative and supportive care options.
 Many patients also benefit from talking with a social worker and participating in support groups.
 Ask your child's doctor about these resources, too.

 During treatment, your child’s health care team may ask you to answer questions about your child’s symptoms and side effects and to describe each problem.
 Be sure to tell the health care team if your child is experiencing a problem.
 This helps the health care team treat any symptoms and side effects as quickly as possible.
 It can also help prevent more serious problems in the future.

 A remission is when a tumor cannot be detected in the body and there are no symptoms.
 This may also be called having “no evidence of disease” or NED.